 - Craft Paint – I work with both DecoArt and Plaid products.
 They each have great lines of craft paint in a variety of formulas and colors.
 Plaid seems to have more home decorate focused paint options while DecoArt offers a great selection of artist quality paints.
 Each company has lines of Chalk paint as well as multi-surface paint.
 DecoArt also have a great line of metallics, fabric and patio paints.

 - Fabric Paint – I LOVE Tulip fabric paints and fabric pens.
 The fabric pens are my favorite!
 Tulip also has a great selection of tie dye kits that are easy to use bold colors.

-- Cricut Explore and Cricut Air – along with all the Cricut products, especially the Cricut pens!
+- Cricut Machine – I especially love my Cricut Maker – along with all the Cricut products, especially the Cricut pens!

 - Crop-a-dile – this is an amazing tool for punching holes in a variety of materials… not just paper.
 It also sets eyelets (great for pretty paper projects!).
 There are two sizes, the standard Crop-a-dile and the Big Bite Crop-a-dile.
 I use the larger one the most.

 - Scissors – My goto scissors are the 8″ Amplify Fiskars Mixed media shears and Tonic Studios Tim Holtz scissors… they cut through aluminum cans so easily!
 I use both of these scissors regularly.
 The Fiskars are a great general purpose scissor while the Tonics are perfect for hard to reach cuts.